Best paint color for media room (Full Guide)

 best paint color for media room - no windows

 Windows let in natural light, which can cause glare and reflections on the TV screen.
-If you absolutely must have windows in your media room, consider adding blackout shades or curtains to help reduce the light coming into the space.
+If you must have windows in your media room, consider adding blackout shades or curtains to help reduce the light coming into the space.

 Acoustic panels on the walls